tatango/slate/source/index.html.md

       <p>The phone number should be a continuous string of ten digits - with no dashes and no country code (e.g. "2065551111").</p>
     </li>
     <li>
-      <em>If an account has multiple campaigns, and a phone number has opted-out, or been cleaned from one campaign, can we use the API to add them to a new campaign?</em>
+      <em>If an account has multiple lists, and a phone number has opted-out, or been cleaned from one list, can we use the API to add them to a new list?</em>
-      <p>Yes - each campaign is a separate entity.</p>
+      <p>Yes - each list is a separate entity.</p>
     </li>
   </ul>
 </aside>